You’ll find only hints of Linn County’s stature as an excellent fishing destination from Interstate 5.

 Check out our Willamette Valley’s Best Summer Steelhead Fishing for more.

 Unfortunately, returns into the Santiam system and other valley rivers in recent years have been somewhat depressed.
-There is an effort to reduce sea lion predation downriver at Willamette Falls that may help.
+There is an effort to reduce sea lion predation downriver at Willamette Falls that is showing early signs of improvement.

 The South Santiam also is one of the better valley tributaries for spring Chinook salmon fishing from May into July, although these runs also have been weaker in recent years.
 There’s more on valley springer fisheries in this article.